-82. On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans, whether the auditor is of the opinion that no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date; [Paragraph 3(xix)]
+84. On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans, whether the auditor is of the opinion that no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date; [Paragraph 3(xix)]

-- (a) Under this clause the auditor is required to report whether the auditor is of the opinion that no material uncertainty exists as on the date of the audit report about the company's capability of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
-The auditor needs to form his opinion on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans. - (b) Financial assets and financial liabilities have been defined in Ind AS 32, Financial Instruments: Presentation.
-In the absence of definition of financial assets and financial liabilities under any other standard or the Act, the definitions
+Under this clause the auditor is required to report whether the auditor is of the opinion that no material uncertainty exists as on the date of the audit report about the company's capability of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+The auditor needs to form his opinion on the basis of the financial ratios, ageing and expected dates of realization of financial assets and financial liabilities. other payment of information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans.

-- as per Ind AS 32 may be considered for the purpose of this clause. - (c) Currently, there is no legal requirement under the Act for the companies to provide explicit disclosure in the financial statements or in the Director's Report that whether material uncertainty exists about the company's capability of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
-However, AS 1, Disclosure of considers going concern as Accounting Policies, fundamental accounting assumption and paragraph 27 of AS 1 requires a disclosure where such assumption is not followed.
+- (b) Financial assets and financial liabilities have been defined in AS 20, Earnings per Share and Ind AS 32, Financial Instruments: Presentation.
+In case of companies required to comply with AS, the definitions as per AS 20 may be considered for the purpose of this clause.
+In case of companies required to comply with Ind AS, the definitions as per Ind AS 32 may be considered for the purpose of this clause. - (c) Currently, there is no legal requirement under the Act for the companies to provide explicit disclosure in the financial statements or in the Director's Report that whether material uncertainty exists about the company's capability of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+However, AS 1, Disclosure of Accounting Policies, considers going concern as fundamental accounting assumption and paragraph 27 of AS 1 requires a disclosure where such assumption is not followed.
 Paragraph 25 of Ind AS 1, Presentation of Financial Statements, requires that when preparing financial statements, management shall make an assessment of an entity's ability to continue as a going concern.
 When management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern, the entity shall disclose those uncertainties.